kermitt2/delft/Readme.md

 #### NER

+DeLFT comes with a pre-trained model for the CoNLL-2003 NER dataset.
+By default, the BidLSTM-CRF model is used.
+With this available model, glove-840B word embeddings, the current f1 score on CoNLL 2003 _testb_ set is __91.05__ (using _train_ set for training and _testa_ for validation), as compared to the 90.94 reported in [1].

-Assuming that the usual CoNLL-2003 NER dataset (`eng.train`, `eng.testa`, `eng.testb`) is present under `data/sequenceLabelling/CoNLL-2003/`, for training and evaluating use:
+For re-training a model, assuming that the usual CoNLL-2003 NER dataset (`eng.train`, `eng.testa`, `eng.testb`) is present under `data/sequenceLabelling/CoNLL-2003/`, for training and evaluating use:

 > python3 nerTagger.py train_eval

 By default, the BidLSTM-CRF model is used.
-With this available model, glove-840B word embeddings, current f1 score on CoNLL 2003 testb set is __91.07__ (using _train_ set for training and _testa_ for validation), as compared to the 90.94 reported in [1].
+Documnetation on slecting other models and setting hyperparameters to be included here !

 For evaluating against CoNLL 2003 testb set with the existing model: